jackcmay/sandbox_rust_rebuilds/README.md

 $ cargo build -p memeber
 ```

-For each command above the member is rebuilt, its should not be.
+For each command above the member is rebuilt, it should not be.
 The root is also rebuild for each `cargo build` command.

 Example output:
 ```